3D Learner Comprehensive Assessment

 This comprehensive assessment includes:

-Our Success Assessment starts with The Structure of Intellect Assessment® (SOI)
+Our Comprehensive Assessment starts with The Structure of Intellect Assessment® (SOI)

 The SOI assessment focuses on students’ abilities and thinking skills.
 It identifies learning strengths and issues, including underlying vision, attention and/or auditory difficulties.